 Rupert Spira on YouTube:

-Reflections from Swami Purnananda, Spiritual Head Eire Vedanta Society, who led an inspiring retreat here in May and is returning 30th September for a further weekend:
+Reflections from Swami Purnananda, Spiritual Head Eire Vedanta Society, who led an inspiring retreat here in May and returned 30th September for a further weekend:

 A very warm welcome to Swami Atmarupananda